 If you’re a QuizWhizzer Pro member, you can download the results which will include a detailed breakdown of each question and more stats 🤓

 You can access the report later by going to your history.
-Note that your history will only show your 10 most recent game plays.
+Note that your history will only show your 10 most recent game plays, in addition to any currently active games.

 I hope you found this helpful, you can contact me at firstname.lastname@example.org if you have any questions or need assistance with anything 😊